Statistics from August 16 - 22, 2022

 - 7-Day Average Hospitalized: 12.43

 - 7-Day Average ICU Beds: 1.14

 - Deaths Reported in Last 7 Days: 5

 For more information, visit the Data and Statistics page at ShastaReady.org.

-- We are sorry to report that 5 deaths were confirmed this week.
-They were a woman in her 60s, a woman in her 70s and three men in their 80s.
-Please note, this week is when these deaths were confirmed and may be days or weeks after the people died.
+- We are sorry to report five deaths this week.
+They were a man in his 60s, a man and a woman in their 70s, and two men in their 80s.
+Please note, this week is when the deaths were confirmed and may be days or weeks after the people died.

 If you’ve been exposed: Follow the isolation/quarantine instructions until you can be tested and receive test results.